dhaskew/templates/README.md

-A place to store my rails app templates and the lik
+A place to store my rails app templates and the like